A. T. M. Wali Ashraf: Pak Students Work Camp Association/Editor of the Mission (monthly bulletin)

-At Dhaka University, Ashraf served as the Secretary General of the Pak Students Work Camp Association and was the editor of The Mission, the monthly bulletin of the association.
+At Dhaka University, Ashraf served as the Secretary General of the Pakistan Students Work Camp Association from 1958 to 1963 with Professor Nazmul Karim as the first President.
+ATM Walie Ashraf was the editor of The Mission, the monthly bulletin of the association.
 He was a student of S.M.
 Hall at Dhaka University.
-The Pak Students Work Camp Association was formed on 7 April 1963.

 Faqir (Beggars) Samity

 Together with young Bengali students, Ashraf led a socio-cultural group that visited the residences of Bengali expatriates in England, singing traditional songs.
 The group's name was derived from their practice of visiting members' homes and singing familiar songs of Bangladeshi beggars.
 These songs included phrases like "Shono Momin Musalmana, Kari Aami Nibedana, E Dunia Fana Habe Jene Janona" (Listen, O faithful Muslims, you know it but do not admit that this world will be destroyed one day).
 Another song they sang was "Diner Nabi Mastofae, Rasta Diya Haitta Jae, Rastai Chhila Harin Bandha Gachher-i Tolai" (The great Prophet of the true religion walked down the road beside which was a tree to which a deer was tied with a rope).
 When group members visited a home and sang these beggars' songs, the household was expected to host a feast of fine rice cooked in clarified butter and lamb curry the following weekend.
 This tradition helped foster close camaraderie and a sense of fellowship among the group members.